MingukM/ARDungeon/README.md

 # Features

-* Allowing you to set your location as your base which then creates a 10ft radius circle around the location
+* Allowing users to set their location as their base which then creates a 10ft radius circle around the location
-	* As long as your are in the circle, your hp and mp fill themselves.
+	* As long as users are in the circle, the character's hp and mp will fill themselves.

 	## Basic UI:
 	* Virtual Joystick